taoteh1221/Open_Crypto_Tracker/DOCUMENTATION-ETC/CRON-PLUGINS-README.txt

 ##########################################################################################

+IMPORTANT NOTICE: CRON PLUGINS REQUIRE A CRON JOB RUNNING ON YOUR WEB SERVER (see README.txt for cron job setup information)

 Take advantage of this app's built-in functions / classes, and your config settings (alert comm channels setup, etc) to create your own cron plugins WITH MINIMAL CODING REQUIRED.
 Your plugin will run during normally-scheduled cron job runtimes (after the charts / price alerts / everything else runs).